MASTER SERVICES AGREEMENT

 8. FEES AND PAYMENT

 2. Renewal.
-Upon expiration of the Subscription Term, and upon thirty (30) days prior written notice to the Customer, Loopio will issue a renewal Order Form based on the then-current Fees, which shall not be increased by more than 10% (ten percent) of the previous Subscription Term’s Fees for the same Services outlined in the applicable Order Form.
+Upon expiration of the Subscription Term, Loopio will issue a renewal Order Form based on the then-current Fees, provided that such Fees shall not increase by more than 10% (ten percent) compared to the Fees for the previous Subscription Term for the same Services as outlined in the applicable Order Form.
+Loopio will provide the Customer with thirty (30) days’ prior written notice before issuing the renewal Order Form.
 All Fees are non-refundable, except where permitted in this Agreement.

 3. Payments.
 Payments by Customer to Loopio may be made by automatic clearing house (ACH), wire transfer, or credit card.
-In accordance with Applicable Law, credit card payments will be subject to an additional 2.4% fee, or the maximum rate permitted by Applicable Law, whichever is lower.
+In accordance with Applicable Law, credit card payments will incur an additional 2.4% fee, or the maximum rate permitted by Applicable Law, whichever is lower.

 4. Purchase Order.
-In the event that the Customer requires a purchase order number issued prior to payment of a Loopio invoice, Customer must provide the purchase order to Loopio prior to Customer’s activation of the Services or Loopio’s provision of Professional Services.
+If the Customer requires a purchase order number prior to payment of a Loopio invoice, Customer must provide the purchase order to Loopio prior to Customer’s activation of the Services or Loopio’s provision of Professional Services.
 The Parties agree that any terms and conditions included in a purchase order, will have no force or effect on the rights, duties or obligations of the Parties unless explicitly agreed to by Loopio in writing.

 9. AGREEMENT & SUBSCRIPTION TERM, TERMINATION, SUSPENSION & OFFBOARDING

 1. Term of the Agreement.
-This Agreement is effective during the period commencing as of the Effective Date and expires on the last day of the Subscription Term of the last Order Form entered into by the Parties, unless this Agreement is terminated earlier in accordance with this Agreement.
+This Agreement is effective from the Effective Date and will remain in effect until the last day of the Subscription Term of the final Order Form executed by the Parties, unless terminated earlier in accordance with this Agreement.

 2. Subscription and Renewal Term for Services.
 The Subscription Term for Customer’s access to the Services will be set out in an applicable Order Form.
-Unless otherwise indicated in such Order Form, the Subscription Term will automatically renew for successive twelve (12) month periods, unless Customer notifies Loopio of its intention not to renew the applicable Order Form, which notice must be provided to Loopio no less than thirty (30) days prior to the date of expiry of the applicable Order Form.
+Unless otherwise indicated in the Order Form, the Subscription Term will automatically renew for successive twelve (12) month periods, unless Customer notifies Loopio of its intention not to renew.
+Such notice must be provided to Loopio at least thirty (30) days prior to the expiration date of the applicable Order Form.

 3. Suspension.
-Without limiting Loopio’s other rights and remedies under this Agreement, Loopio at its reasonable discretion may suspend Customer’s access to the Services (i) after providing ten (10) days written notice of an overdue payment, until all due amounts are paid in full, or (ii) if Loopio reasonably believes Customer has violated Section 2.4 of this Agreement and Loopio shall provide notice of such suspension.
+Without limiting Loopio’s other rights and remedies under this Agreement, Loopio may, at its reasonable discretion, suspend Customer’s access to the Services: (i) after providing ten (10) days written notice of an overdue payment, until all outstanding amounts are paid in full, or (ii) if Loopio reasonably believes Customer has violated Section 2.4 of this Agreement, in which case Loopio will provide notice of such suspension.

 4. Termination for Cause.
-Either Party may terminate this Agreement for cause if the other Party commits a material breach of this Agreement, and fails, within thirty (30) days after receipt of notice of breach, to cure such breach.
-Notwithstanding the foregoing, a Party may terminate the Agreement for cause with immediate effect if such breach is not capable of remedy or in the event of a suspension of business, insolvency, institution of bankruptcy, or liquidation proceedings by or against the other Party.
+Either Party may terminate this Agreement for cause if the other Party commits a material breach of this Agreement and fails to cure such breach within thirty (30) days after receiving notice of breach.
+Notwithstanding the foregoing, a Party may terminate this Agreement for cause with immediate effect if such breach is not capable of remedy, or in the event of the other Party’s suspension of business, insolvency, institution of bankruptcy, or liquidation proceedings, either by or against the other Party.

 5. Effect of Termination.
-In addition to Section 9.4, upon expiration of the Agreement, Customer’s access to the Services will immediately terminate.
+In addition to Section 9.4, upon expiration of this Agreement, the Customer’s access to the Services will immediately terminate.
 In the event that Customer terminates this Agreement due to Loopio’s material breach per Section 9.4, Loopio will refund a prorated amount of all prepaid Fees from the date of termination.
-In the event that Loopio terminates this Agreement for Customer’s material breach per Section 9.4, all outstanding Fees shall become immediately due and payable.
+If Loopio terminates this Agreement for Customer’s material breach under Section 9.4, all outstanding Fees shall become immediately due and payable.

 6. Offboarding.
-Upon termination or expiration of the applicable Order Form, Customer will be entitled to extract Customer Content during the Extraction Period.
-Following the Extraction Period, Loopio shall have the right to delete all Customer Content from the Services in accordance with its data retention policies.
+Upon termination or expiration of the applicable Order Form, Customer will have the right to extract Customer Content from the Services during the Extraction Period.
+After the Extraction Period ends, Loopio will delete all Customer Content from the Services in accordance with its data retention policies.

 10. INDEMNIFICATION

 1. Loopio’s Indemnity to Customer.
 Loopio will defend, indemnify and hold harmless Customer and its employees, officers, directors, agents, successors and permitted assigns, at Loopio’s own expense, against an Infringement Claim.
-Loopio shall not be required to indemnify Customer in the event that the Infringement Claim is a result of (i) Customer’s use or modification of the Services in violation of or inconsistent with this Agreement or the Documentation, including but not limited to combining the Services with any other application, product or service not provided by Loopio, or (ii) Customer’s failure to promptly implement and use corrections or enhancements to the Services that was made available by Loopio.
+Loopio shall not be required to indemnify Customer in the event that the Infringement Claim arises from Customer’s use or modification of the Services in violation of this Agreement or the Documentation.

 2. Remedy.
-In the event of an Infringement Claim, or if Loopio reasonably believes the Services may infringe or misappropriate intellectual property rights of a third party, Loopio may in its discretion and at no cost to Customer (i) modify the Services so that it no longer infringes or misappropriates third-party intellectual property rights, (ii) obtain a right for Customer’s continued use of the Services in accordance with this Agreement, or (iii) terminate the applicable Order Form for the Services upon written notice and refund to Customer any prepaid Fees covering the remainder of the term of such Order Forms after the effective date of termination.
-Section 10.1 and 10.2 states Loopio’s sole liability to, and Customer’s exclusive remedy, in respect of any Infringement Claim.
+In the event of an Infringement Claim, or if Loopio reasonably believes the Services may infringe or misappropriate intellectual property rights of a third party, Loopio may, at its discretion and at no cost to Customer: (i) modify the Services to eliminate the infringement or misappropriation, (ii) obtain a right for the Customer to continue using the Services in accordance with this Agreement, or (iii) terminate the applicable Order Form upon written notice and refund to Customer any prepaid Fees covering the remainder of the Subscription Term after the effective date of termination.
+Sections 10.1 and 10.2 outline Loopio’s sole liability and the Customer’s exclusive remedy with respect to any Infringement Claim.

 4. Indemnification Procedures.
-The indemnification obligations in Section 10.1 and 10.3 apply provided that (i) the indemnified Party has promptly notified indemnifying Party in writing of such claim and indemnifying Party is not prejudiced by any delay by indemnified Party, (ii) indemnifying Party shall have full control over the defense of the claim, provided that any settlement or resolution entered into by indemnifying Party shall not require any admission of liability or any payment by indemnified Party, (iii) indemnified Party has not made any admission against indemnifying Party’s interests and has not agreed to any settlement of any claim or demand without indemnifying Party’s consent, and (iv) indemnified Party shall cooperate with indemnifying Party in the defense of the claim, at indemnifying Party’s expense.
+The indemnification obligations in Section 10.1 and 10.3 apply provided that: (i) the indemnified Party promptly notifies the indemnifying Party in writing of the claim and indemnifying Party is not prejudiced by any delay, (ii) indemnifying Party has full control over the defense of the claim, provided that any settlement or resolution entered into by indemnifying Party does not require any admission of liability or any payment by indemnified Party, (iii) indemnified Party has not made any admission against indemnifying Party’s interests and has not agreed to any settlement without indemnifying Party’s consent, and (iv) indemnified Party cooperates with indemnifying Party in the defense of the claim at the indemnifying Party’s expense.

 11. WARRANTIES

 1. Mutual Warranties.
-As of and at all times following the Effective Date, each Party represents and warrants to the other Party that:
+As of the Effective Date and at all times thereafter, each Party represents and warrants to the other Party that:

-1. it has full power and authority to enter into and fulfil its obligations under the Agreement;
+1. it has full power and authority to enter into and fulfil its obligations under this Agreement;

-2. its performance under the Agreement will not violate any agreement with or rights of any third party;
+2. its performance under this Agreement will not violate any agreement with or rights of any third party;

 3. it has not in any material respect knowingly violated any Applicable Law that would impair the rights granted to the Parties under this Agreement;

-5. it has not and will not violate, or cause the other Party to violate any applicable anti-corruption or anti-money laundering laws in jurisdictions in which either Party does business, including without limitation the U.S. Foreign Corrupt Practices Act of 1977 and the U.K. Bribery Act of 2010, and it has effective controls that are sufficient to provide reasonable assurances that violations or applicable anti-corruption, sanctions, and anti-money laundering laws and regulations will be prevented;
+5. it has not, and will not violate, or cause the other Party to violate any applicable anti-corruption or anti-money laundering laws in jurisdictions in which either Party conducts business, including without limitation, the U.S. Foreign Corrupt Practices Act of 1977 and the U.K. Bribery Act of 2010, and it has implemented effective controls to ensure compliance with Applicable Laws;

-6. it has not and will not violate any applicable sanctions laws, including without limitation all laws, regulations and Executive Orders administered by the Corruption and Foreign Public Officials Act, the U.S. Treasury Department Office of Foreign Assets Control, the United Nations Security Council, Her Majesty’s Treasury, the European Union, or any other jurisdiction that has or will in the future issue a restrictive trade law to the Party;
+6. it has not and will not violate any applicable sanctions laws, including without limitation all laws, regulations and Executive Orders administered by the Corruption and Foreign Public Officials Act, the U.S. Treasury Department Office of Foreign Assets Control, the United Nations Security Council, His Majesty’s Treasury, the European Union, or any other jurisdiction that has or will in the future issue a restrictive trade law;

 8. it has not directly, or indirectly, taken any action in violation of any export restrictions, anti-boycott regulations, embargo regulations or other similar applicable Canadian, United States or other foreign laws.

 2. Additional Loopio Warranties.
-Loopio hereby represents and warrants that (i) the Services will comply in all material respects with the Documentation, and (ii) the Professional Services will be performed in a professional and workmanlike manner.
-All warranty claims under (ii) must be reported to Loopio within thirty (30) days of the provision of the related Professional Services.
-The warranty set forth in this Section does not apply upon any of the following: (a) any change, addition, deletion or other modification was made to any deliverables provided by Loopio, except as specifically authorized in writing by Loopio; and (b) Customer’s failure to report a deficiency within the specified warranty period.
-Upon a valid deficiency claim by Customer, Loopio shall remedy the deficiency within a commercially reasonable period of time and failing that, Loopio shall refund all Professional Services Fees paid by Customer and attributable to the deficiency giving rise to the warranty claim.
-The foregoing remedies are Loopio’s sole obligation and Customer’s sole remedy in the event of a valid warranty claim under this Section.
+Loopio represents and warrants that (i) the Services will materially comply with the Documentation, and (ii) the Professional Services will be performed in a professional and workmanlike manner.
+All warranty claims under Subsection (ii) must be reported to Loopio within thirty (30) days of the provision of the related Professional Services.
+The foregoing warranty will not apply if: (a) any change, addition, deletion or other modification was made to any deliverables provided by Loopio, except as specifically authorized in writing by Loopio; or (b) the Customer fails to report a deficiency within the specified warranty period.
+Upon a valid deficiency claim by Customer, Loopio shall remedy the deficiency within a commercially reasonable period of time.
+If Loopio fails to do so, it will refund the Professional Services Fees paid by Customer that are attributable to the deficiency giving rise to the warranty claim.
+These remedies are Loopio’s sole obligation and Customer’s sole remedy for any valid warranty claim.

 3. DISCLAIMER.
-EXCEPT AS EXPRESSLY SET OUT HEREIN, ALL OFFERINGS PROVIDED “AS IS” AND “AS AVAILABLE” AND LOOPIO DOES NOT MAKE ANY EXPRESS OR IMPLIED WARRANTIES, CLAIMS OR REPRESENTATIONS OF ANY KIND, INCLUDING WARRANTIES AND CONDITIONS ARISING FROM MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE, AVAILABILITY, COMPLETE AND ERROR-FREE.
+EXCEPT AS EXPRESSLY SET OUT HEREIN, ALL OFFERINGS ARE PROVIDED “AS IS” AND “AS AVAILABLE” AND LOOPIO DOES NOT MAKE ANY EXPRESS OR IMPLIED WARRANTIES, CLAIMS OR REPRESENTATIONS OF ANY KIND, INCLUDING WITHOUT LIMITATION, WARRANTIES AND CONDITIONS ARISING OF MERCHANTABILITY, NON-INFRINGEMENT, FITNESS FOR A PARTICULAR PURPOSE, AVAILABILITY, COMPLETENESS AND ERROR-FREE OPERATION.

 12. LIMITATIONS OF LIABILITY

 1. Limitations of Liability.
-Except for gross negligence and willful misconduct, to the maximum extent permitted by Applicable Law, in no event will either Party’s (including its licensors and subcontractors) total aggregate liability to the other Party arising out of or related to the Agreement, whether in contract, tort or under any other theory of liability, exceed the total amount paid by Customer in the 12 months preceding giving rise to the claim.
-Notwithstanding the foregoing, either Party’s total aggregate liability for a Party’s breach of Section 4 (Privacy), Section 6 (Confidentiality), Section 7 (Information Security) and Section 10 (Indemnification) will not exceed two (2) times the total amount paid by Customer hereunder in the twelve (12) months preceding the incident giving rise to the claim.
+Except in the case of gross negligence or willful misconduct, and to the maximum extent permitted by Applicable Law, neither Party (including its licensors and subcontractors) will be liable to the other Party for any claims arising out of or related to this Agreement, whether in contract, tort or under any other legal theory, in an amount that exceeds the total amount paid by Customer in the 12 months preceding giving rise to the claim.
+Notwithstanding the foregoing, each Party’s total aggregate liability for a Party’s breach of Section 4 (Privacy), Section 6 (Confidentiality), Section 7 (Information Security) and Section 10 (Indemnification) will not exceed two (2) times the total amount paid by Customer in the twelve (12) months preceding the incident giving rise to the claim.

 2. Exclusion of Damages.
-To the maximum extent permitted by Applicable Law, neither Party nor any of its Affiliates, licensors or subcontractors will have any liability to the other or any other Person or entity under the Agreement for (i) any indirect, reliance, incidental, special, punitive, exemplary or consequential damages, or (ii) loss of revenue or profit, loss of or damage to data, business interruption, replacement or recovery costs (whether direct or indirect losses); in each case, whether arising from contract, equity, tort (including negligence or strict liability) or any other theory of liability, even if a Party has been advised of the possibility of such damages, or they are foreseeable.
+To the maximum extent permitted by Applicable Law, neither Party nor any of its Affiliates, licensors or subcontractors will be liable to the other or any other Person or entity under this Agreement for (i) any indirect, reliance, incidental, special, punitive, exemplary or consequential damages, or (ii) loss of revenue or profit, loss of or damage to data, business interruption, replacement or recovery costs (whether direct or indirect losses), regardless of whether such damages arise from contract, equity, tort (including negligence or strict liability) or any other legal theory, even if a Party has been advised of the possibility of such damages or they are foreseeable.

 13. INSURANCE

-1. During the Subscription Term, Loopio shall maintain in full force and effect the following insurance coverage:
+1. During the Subscription Term, Loopio shall maintain the following insurance coverage in full force and effect:

-3. a professional errors and omissions policy with aggregate limits of not less than CAD $10,000,000.
+3. (iii) a professional errors and omissions, including cyber security, policy with aggregate limits of not less than CAD $10,000,000.

-2. All insurance policies will be underwritten by insurer(s) with an AM Best’s rating of “A” or higher.
-Upon written request by Customer, Loopio shall provide Customer with a certificate of insurance evidencing the above coverage limits.
+2. All insurance policies will be underwritten by insurers with an AM Best’s rating of “A” or higher.
+Upon Customer’s written request, Loopio will provide a certificate of insurance evidencing the aforementioned coverage limits.

 14. GENERAL TERMS

 2. Independent Contractors.
 This Agreement does not create a partnership, agency, franchise, joint venture or employment relationship between the Parties.
-Loopio’s relationship with Customer is that of an independent contractor and neither of the Parties will have, or will represent to any third party that it has, any authority to act on behalf of the other Party.
+The relationship between Loopio and the Customer is that of an independent contractor, and neither Party will have, nor represent to any third-party that it has, the authority to act on behalf of the other Party.

 5. Construction.
-The headings of Sections of this Agreement are for reference purposes only and have no substantive effect.
+The headings of Sections of this Agreement are for reference purposes only and shall not affect the substantive meaning or interpretation of any provision.

 6. Severability.
-If any term or provision hereof is deemed unlawful, invalid, void or unenforceable by a court of competent jurisdiction, either in its entirety or in a particular application, the remainder of this Agreement will nonetheless remain in full force and effect and the invalid, void or unenforceable portion will be severed from the Agreement.
+If any term or provision hereof is determined by a court of competent jurisdiction to be unlawful, invalid, void or unenforceable, either in its entirety or in a particular application, the remainder of this Agreement shall remain in full force and effect and the invalid, void or unenforceable portion will be severed from this Agreement.

 7. Dispute Resolution.
-The Parties shall attempt in good faith to negotiate any disputes that arise out of or in connection with this Agreement.
-Such efforts shall involve the escalation of the dispute to senior leadership members of each Party.
+The Parties agree to make good faith efforts to resolve any disputes arising out of or in connection with this Agreement.
+These efforts shall include escalating the dispute to senior leadership members of each Party.

-8. Applicable Law and Venue.
+8. Applicable Law & Venue.
 This Agreement and any action related thereto shall be governed by and construed in accordance with the following:

 1. In the case where the Customer is an entity existing under the laws of any state of the United States of America, the laws in force in the State of New York and the federal laws of the United States of America applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts or the State of New York without giving effect to any conflict of laws principles;

-2. In the case where the Customer is an entity existing under the laws of England and Wales, or within the European Union, the laws in force in England and Wales applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts of England and Wales; or
+2. In the case where the Customer is an entity existing under the laws of England and Wales, or within the European Union, the laws in force in England and Wales applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts of England and Wales without giving effect to any conflict of laws principles; or

 3. In all other cases, the laws in force in the Province of Ontario and the federal laws of Canada applicable therein, and the Parties hereby agree to submit to the exclusive jurisdiction of the courts of the Province of Ontario without giving effect to any conflict of laws principles.

 The U.N.
-Convention on Contracts for the International Sale of Goods will not apply to the Agreement.
-Each Party hereby waives any right to jury trial in connection with any action or litigation in any way arising out of or related to the Agreement.
+Convention on Contracts for the International Sale of Goods will not apply to this Agreement.
+Each Party hereby waives any right to jury trial in connection with any action or litigation in any way arising out of or related to this Agreement.

 9. Entire Agreement.
-This Agreement constitutes the entire agreement between the Parties and supersedes all prior or contemporaneous agreements, representations or other communications, whether written or oral, including any non-disclosure and pilot agreements, as it relates to the Loopio’s provision of all services to the Customer.
-This Agreement may be modified by written agreement of the Parties or by Loopio to the extent permitted by this Agreement.
+This Agreement constitutes the entire understanding between the Parties and supersedes all prior or contemporaneous agreements, representations or communications, whether written or oral, including any non-disclosure and pilot agreements, in relation to the Services.
+This Agreement may be modified by written agreement between the Parties.

 10. Waiver.
-Neither Party’s failure to exercise or enforce any right or provision under this Agreement will constitute a waiver of such right or provision.
+The failure of either Party to exercise or enforce any right or provision under this Agreement will not be construed as a waiver of such right or provision.

 11. Assignment.
-Neither Party may assign any part of the Agreement or any rights or licenses granted hereunder, whether voluntarily, by operation of law, or otherwise without the other Party’s prior written consent.
-Notwithstanding the foregoing, either Party may assign this Agreement without the other Party’s consent in the event of a sale of all or substantially all of its assets or in the event of a merger, corporate reorganization or business consolidation of the Party so long as such assignment is not to a competitor of the other Party.
-In the event any assignment is to a competitor of the other Party, the other Party has the right to promptly terminate the Agreement and provide or receive (as the case may be), a prorated refund of prepaid Fees from the date of termination.
+Neither Party may assign any part of this Agreement or any rights or licenses granted hereunder, whether voluntarily, by operation of law, or otherwise, without the other Party’s prior written consent; however, either Party may assign this Agreement without the other Party’s consent in the event of a sale of all or substantially all of its assets or in the event of a merger, corporate reorganization or business consolidation of the Party, provided such assignment is not to a competitor of the other Party.
+If an assignment is made to a competitor, the other Party has the right to terminate this Agreement promptly and receive or provide (as applicable) a prorated refund of prepaid Fees from the date of termination.
 Any assignment in violation of this Section will be void.
-The Agreement will enure to the benefit of, and be binding upon, each of us and each of our permitted successors and assigns.
+This Agreement will inure to the benefit of, and be binding upon, each Party as their permitted successors and assigns.

 12. Order of Precedence.
-To the extent of any conflict or inconsistency between this Agreement and the Order Form, the Order Form will prevail to the extent of such conflict or inconsistency.
+In the event of any conflict or inconsistency between this Agreement and the Order Form, the Order Form will prevail to the extent of such conflict or inconsistency.

 13. Survival.
 The following Sections, together with any other provision of this Agreement which expressly or by its nature survives termination or expiration, or which contemplates performance or observance subsequent to termination or expiration of this Agreement, will survive expiration or termination of this Agreement for any reason: Section 1 (Definitions), Section 3 (Ownership), Section 6 (Confidentiality), Section 7 (Information Security), Section 8 (Fees and Payment), Section 9.6 (Offboarding), Section 10 (Indemnification), Section 11 (Warranties), Section 12 (Limitations of Liability), and Section 14 (General).